napframework/nap-docs/app/manual/01_gettingstarted.md

 - Click on the `...` button
 - Browse to the `apps/rotatingcube/bin/Release-*` directory
 - Select the `rotatingcube` executable
-- Clock on the play button
+- Click on the play button to start the app
+- Click on the stop button to stop the app

 ![](@ref content/gs_open_project.gif)